Michelle Purdy, a Black woman with dark hair and a navy blazer, speaks at a podium at the Day of Dialogue and Action

 Associate Professor of Education

-Affiliated Faculty, African and African-American Studies, Urban Studies, and Center for the Study of Race, Ethnicity, and Equity
+Affiliated Faculty, African & African-American Studies, Urban Studies, Center for the Study of Race, Ethnicity, & Equity, and History

 PhD, Emory University